katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         run longer than the SSH timeout, it would make sense to launch that task in async mode.
-Async modes can poll for completion every so many seconds or can be configured to "fire and forget", in which case Ansible will not even check on the task again; it will just kick it off and proceed to future steps.
-Async modes work with both :command:`/usr/bin/ansible` and :command:`/usr/bin/ansible-playbook`.
+Async modes can poll for completion every so many seconds or can be configured to "fire and forget", in which case Assible will not even check on the task again; it will just kick it off and proceed to future steps.
+Async modes work with both :command:`/usr/bin/assible` and :command:`/usr/bin/assible-playbook`.

     Callback Plugin
-        Refers to some user-written code that can intercept results from Ansible and do something with them.
+        Refers to some user-written code that can intercept results from Assible and do something with them.
 Some supplied examples in the GitHub project perform custom logging, send email, or even play sound effects.

     Check Mode
-        Refers to running Ansible with the ``--check`` option, which does not make any changes on the remote systems, but only outputs the changes that might occur if the command ran without this flag.
+        Refers to running Assible with the ``--check`` option, which does not make any changes on the remote systems, but only outputs the changes that might occur if the command ran without this flag.
 This is analogous to so-called "dry run" modes in other systems, though the